From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Model problems

-As in the case of the Poisson problem, finite element approximation with triangle elements and linear interpolation is utilized for both the input and output functions.
-The number of elements, the nodes in the mesh, and the number of degrees of freedom for $u$ and $m$ are 5000, $N_{nodes} = 2601$, $p_u = 5202$, and $p_m = 2601$, respectively. \cref{lst:elastsolve} outlines crucial steps in solving the problem.
-The sampling of $E$ is similar to $m$ in problem 1. \cref{fig:samplesPoissonAndLinearElasticity}{\bf b} shows representative samples of $w$ and corresponding $(m, u)$ pair.
-The notebook \lstinline{LinearElasticity.ipynb}\footnote{\url{https://github.com/CEADpx/neural_operators/blob/survey25_v1/survey_work/problems/linear_elasticity/LinearElasticity.ipynb}} implements methods to generate and post-process data for neural operator training.
+As in the Poisson problem, a finite element approximation with triangle elements and linear interpolation is used for both the input and output functions.
+The number of elements is 5000, the number of nodes is $N_{nodes} = 2601$, $p_{U} = 2N_{nodes} = 5202$, and $p_{M} = N_{nodes} = 2601$. \cref{lst:elastsolve} outlines crucial steps in solving the problem.
+The sampling of $m$ is similar to problem 1. \cref{fig:samplesAllModels} shows representative samples of $w$ and corresponding $(m, u)$ pairs.
+The notebook \lstinline{LinearElasticity.ipynb}\footnote{\url{https://github.com/CEADpx/neural_operators/blob/survey26_v2/survey_work/problems/linear_elasticity/LinearElasticity.ipynb}} implements methods to generate and post-process data for neural operator training.